Creating water out of thin air with sunlight: WaterGen and Ignite Power sign a strategic collaboration agreement

 WaterGen and Ignite Power signed an MoU to provide remote communities in sub-Saharan Africa with clean water in an affordable, sustainable manner

-LONDON, UNITED KINGDOM, July 7, 2020 /EINPresswire.com/ -- WaterGen is happy to announce a strategic collaboration agreement with Ignite Power, aiming to provide the most remote communities in sub-Saharan Africa with clean water in the most affordable, clean, and sustainable manner.
-Under the agreement, the companies will upgrade the technology developed by WaterGen to be powered by solar energy, allowing for timely deployment, everywhere.
+LONDON, UNITED KINGDOM, July 9, 2020 /EINPresswire.com/ -- WaterGen and Ignite Power are happy to announce a strategic collaboration agreement with Ignite Power, aiming to provide the most remote communities in sub-Saharan Africa with clean water in the most affordable, clean, and sustainable manner.
+Under the agreement, the companies will distribute the technology developed by WaterGen and power it with solar energy, allowing for timely deployment, everywhere.

 As of today, over 300 million people in sub-Saharan Africa live with no access to clean, safe drinking water, leading to severe health issues and preventing economic development.
 It is estimated that over 80% of diseases in developing countries are caused by water-related issues, and 1 of 5 deaths under the age of 5 could have been prevented by access to clean water.
 In addition, in 2 out of 3 homes with no access to water, water supply is the sole responsibility of women and girls, drastically affecting gender inequality.
 According to the UN, over 40 billion hours are spent each year in sub-Saharan Africa collecting and transporting water.